caseyg/adaptationabilitygroup/_projects/soundcane.markdown

 ---
-title: ACOUSTIC MOBILITY DEVICE with Carmen Papalia
+title: ACOUSTIC MOBILITY DEVICE
+subtitle: with Carmen Papalia
 image: "/uploads/carmen%20testing%20out%20amped%20cane.jpg"
 image-caption: Carmen tests a cane with audio—hooked up to an amplifier and microphone, it now senses and "plays" the environment.